respeaker/get_started_with_respeaker/QuickStart.md

 </div>

+###Update for old version

-Note: If you can not update your ReSpeaker via Web or can not visit `http://192.168.100.1/home.html`, please click [here](https://s3-us-west-2.amazonaws.com/respeaker.io/firmware/ramips-openwrt-latest-LinkIt7688-squashfs-sysupgrade.bin) to download the lastest firmware on your computer, copy it to a SD card and plug the SD card into ReSpeaker.
+**Note:** If you can not update your ReSpeaker via Web or can not visit `http://192.168.100.1/home.html`, please click [here](https://s3-us-west-2.amazonaws.com/respeaker.io/firmware/ramips-openwrt-latest-LinkIt7688-squashfs-sysupgrade.bin) to download the lastest firmware on your computer, copy it to a SD card and plug the SD card into ReSpeaker.

 Connect to the [serial console](QuickStart.md#serial-console) of ReSpeaker, type the following command lines to update the firmware: